H4HWV2011/msjarvis-public-docs/docs/KTS-detailed_timesheet_2025-2026.md

 ## Executive Summary

-This document establishes the financial and technical scope of infrastructure development contributed by Kidd's Technical Services, LLC to Harmony for Hope (H4H) during the foundational phase of the MountainShares mutual credit system and Ms. Jarvis geospatial intelligence platform.
+This document establishes the financial and technical scope of infrastructure development contributed by Kidd's Technical Services, LLC to Harmony for Hope (H4H) during the foundational phase of the MountainShares mutual credit system and Ms. Allis geospatial intelligence platform.
 This represents a documented commitment of human capital—now 5,308 hours, equivalent to approximately 2.6 years of full-time technical architecture work—applied directly to building commons-based economic infrastructure for Appalachian community stewardship.

 ---